What is in this leaflet

 - seizures (fits) or have uncontrolled epilepsy

-- severe liver or kidney problems
+- severe kidney problems

 If you have not told your doctor about any of the above, tell them before you start taking PRILIGY.